Configuring Goals

 Goals are specific Events or combinations of Events that you are trying to drive users to complete.
 This may include buying your game, first match completed, user reactivation, or any other combination of events.
 Goals can be managed by clicking Management on the left-hand side of your console dashboard navigation, followed by clicking Goals below the Game column.

-From this page, you can examine the configuration of your default goals, create new goals, or manage event triggers.
-There are two goals set up by default on each game: Install and Reactivation.
+From this page, you can examine the configuration of your goals, create new goals, manage event triggers, and see some of your goal activity (counts, revenue, postbacks, etc.).

-You can find examples for how to configure goals for common situations in the Use Case Guides.
+You can find examples covering how to configure goals for common situations in the Use Case Guides.

 Trigger Configuration